Southwest Deviled Eggs

 Traditionally, deviled eggs are made with mayonnaise and mustard.
 I lightened them up a bit by using a combination of mostly Greek yogurt and only a little mayonnaise.
 When I substitute Greek yogurt for mayonnaise, I typically leave in a little of the mayonnaise.

 I find it smooths and mellows the flavor and also adds that familiar mayonnaise flavor that you’d expect.
+Try making this egg salad, replacing some of the mayo with Greek yogurt.
+So good and better for you, too!

 However, these have a lot of great flavor in them from all the add-ins and spices, so if you were to opt to use all Greek yogurt, they’d still taste fantastic.